softcover/softcover_book/chapters/getting_started.md

 #### Previews

-Finally, Softcover can optionally build book *previews*, which is a useful feature for prospective readers when selling your ebook (either on your own website or at [Softcover](http://softcover.io)).
+Finally, Softcover can optionally build book *previews*, which is a useful feature when selling your ebook (either on your own website or at [Softcover](http://softcover.io)).
 Because of the different ways the PDF and EPUB/MOBI formats work, there are two separate ways to specify the preview range.
 (You have to keep them roughly in sync by hand, but it's rarely important for the preview ranges to be exact, so this isn't a big problem in practice.)
-The configuration for PDF is a *page* range, while for EPUB & MOBI it's a *chapter* range (with Chapter 0 being frontmatter like the table of contents, preface, etc.), both of which are specified in `book.yml` (Listing~\ref{code:preview_ranges}).
+The configuration for PDF is a *page* range, while for EPUB & MOBI it's a *chapter* range (with Chapter 0 being frontmatter like the table of contents, preface, etc.).
+Both ranges are specified in `book.yml` (Listing~\ref{code:preview_ranges}).

 \begin{codelisting}
 \label{code:preview_ranges}